 I’ve put together everything I know about how Super Bowl Squares works – some different options for playing, and a free printable template you can use to play with your family and friends!

-And if you need more games, this Super Bowl commercial bingo is always a huge hit!
+And if you need more games, this Super Bowl commercial bingo!

 What is Super Bowl Squares?